GeoStat-Framework/GSTools/README.md

 ### Example 2

-GSTools also implements truncated power law variograms, which can be represented as a superposition of scale depended modes in form of standard variograms, which are truncated by an upper lengthscale <i>l<sub>u</sub></i>.
+GSTools also implements truncated power law variograms, which can be represented as a superposition of scale dependant modes in form of standard variograms, which are truncated by an upper lengthscale <i>l<sub>u</sub></i>.

-The example shows the truncated power law based on the "stable" model and is given by:
+This example shows the truncated power law based on the [stable model][stable_link] and is given by

 <p align="center">
 <img src="http://mathurl.com/yasd47ef.png" alt="Truncated Power Law - Stable"/>
 </p>

-(which gives Gaussian modes for `alpha=2` or the Exponential modes for `alpha=1`)
+which gives Gaussian modes for `alpha=2` or exponential modes for `alpha=1`

 This results in: